Woodward If It Makes You Happy One Day

 Framework - I'm a good judge for framework.
 Debate is a game and framework is procedural question.
 I’m persuaded by negative appeals to limits and I think fairness is an impact in and of itself.
 I don’t think the topical version of the aff needs to “solve” in the same way the aff does.
 If there are DA's to the topical version of the aff, that seems to prove neg ground under the negative’s vision of debate.
 Tell me what your model of debate looks like, what negative positions does it justify, and what is the value of those positions.

 Kritiks - I think it's really hard for the neg to win that the aff shouldn't get to weigh the plan provided the aff answers framework well.
-I've got a decent grasp on the literature surrounding critical security studies, critiques of capitalism, settler colonialism, and feminist critiques of IR.
+I've got a decent grasp on the literature surrounding critical security studies, critiques of capitalism, and settler colonialism.
 The aff should focus on attacking the alternative both at a substance and theoretical level.
 It's critical that the 2AR defines the solvency deficits to the alternative and weigh that against the case.
 Negative debaters should spend more time talking about the case in the context of the kritik.
 A good warranted link and turns the case debates are the best way for negative teams to get my ballot.
 Tell me how the links to the aff uniquely lead to the impacts.

 Counterplans - They don't have to be topical.
 Whether you have a specific solvency advocate will determine if your counterplan is legitimate or not.
 There's nothing better than a well-researched mechanism counterplan and there's nothing worse than a hyper-generic process counterplan that you recycle for every negative debate on the topic.
 I generally think that 2 conditional options are good, but I can be persuaded by 3 condo is okay.
 PICs are probably good.
 Consult/Conditioning/delay counterplans, international fiat, and 50 state fiat are bad.
 Typically, if you win theory I reject the argument not the team unless told otherwise.